meganbmartinez/meganbmartinez/README.md

 # Nice to meet you!

 ## About Me:
-My name is Megan and
+My name is Megan and I am currently attending an accelerated full-immersion web development boot camp at LearningFuze.

 ## GitHub Stats :trophy: